scicloj/open-source-mentoring/list-of-projects.md

 * 🛠 🌟 [Tablecloth](https://scicloj.github.io/tablecloth/)-related tasks - see [Zulip discussion](https://clojurians.zulipchat.com/#narrow/stream/451344-scicloj-open-source-mentoring/topic/Tablecloth) for relevant tasks

 * 🛠 🌟 join the [Clay](https://scicloj.github.io/clay/) team and take on Clay-related tasks

+* create a bridge to the [Stan](https://mc-stan.org/) library for statistical computing - in other words, add Clojure to the [BridgeStan](https://roualdes.github.io/bridgestan/latest/) project of polyglot Stan bindings

 * join the development of the [Hanamicloth](https://scicloj.github.io/hanamicloth) datavis library